-To activate the childproof lock, the function selector must be set to the "Off" position.
+To activate the childproof lock for the main oven, the function selector must be set to the "Off" position.

-Press and hold the combutton for approx. 4 seconds.

-The symbol for this function will appear on the display.
-The childproof lock is now activated.
+Press and hold the combutton for approx. four seconds.
+SRFE appears in the display.
+The childproof lock is now active for the main oven.

-Note: If a timer duration

-has been set, this will continue to count down.
+Note: If a timer duration \triangle has been set, this continues to count down.
 While the childproof lock is active, the timer duration cannot be changed.

-To deactivate the childproof lock, press and hold the button again for approx. 4 seconds until the symbol goes out on the display.
+To deactivate the childproof lock, press and hold the button again for approx. four seconds until SRFE goes out in the display.